-If you are experiencing a mental health emergency, please call 911, call University Police at 410-543-6222, or proceed to your nearest emergency department.
-If you are calling outside of our normal business hours or need to speak to someone right away, you can find 24/7 crisis response resources on our Crisis Resources web page.
+If you are experiencing a mental health emergency, call 911, call University Police at 410-543-6222, or proceed to your nearest emergency department.
+You can find additional crisis response resources on our Crisis Resources webpage.

 For the most up to date information about Salisbury University’s response to the pandemic, please visit SU’s COVID-19 webpage.